nihinlolat/AWS-bootcamps-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-## Required Homework challenges
+## Required Homework challenges/ Tasks

-I was having difficulty in using Gitpod or Github codespace
+I initially had difficulty in using Gitpod/Github codespace but eventually figured it out after several attempts

+### Create a billing alarm

+#### Create a budget